JanneMattila/www/docs/_posts/2023/10/2023-10-30-automating-maintenance-tasks-part1.markdown

 func start
 ```

-Now you’re ready to start developing you automation scripts to the _Scripts_
+Now you’re ready to start developing your automation scripts to the _Scripts_
 folder and in this example case it will be _ScanVirtualMachines.ps1_.

 Here is the logic for scanning virtual machines: